LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 2. Reaching industry decision-makers

-LinkedIn boasts an extensive professional user database.
-In fact, four out of every five LinkedIn users possess the power to make business decisions.
+Four out of every five LinkedIn users possess the power to make business decisions.
 That’s why lead generation efforts on LinkedIn can increase your odds of capturing high-value leads.

 After all, the platform’s vast audience features over 180 million senior-level influencers.
 This audience segment has twice as much buying power as opposed to the average web audience.